Types of Medical Assistant Certifications | CHCP

 • What is the pass rate for the exam?

-CHCP Can Help Prepare You for Your Healthcare Career
+CHCP Can Help Prepare You for Your Healthcare Career in Medical Assisting

 The College of Health Care Professions offers Medical Assistant Programs designed to help prepare students for both the Nationally Registered Certified Medical Assistant Exam and their future careers as certified medical assistants.
 A few of the courses you can expect to take during your program include HIPAA/OSHA/Infection Control, Medical Psychology, Medical Insurance and Managing Medical Records, and more.
 You'll also complete an externship during your program that meets the eligibility requirements for all four certifications and provides you with hands-on experience that will likely be invaluable as you start your career.

 Your tuition at The College of Health Care Professions includes the cost of certification, and we administer it right here, taking one big item off your to-do list as you prepare to pursue your first job as a certified medical assistant.
-You can start with no experience at all and become a certified medical assistant in as few as 36 weeks in our blended program or in as few as 48 weeks in our online program.
+You can start with no experience at all and become a medical assistant in as few as 36 weeks in our blended program or in as few as 48 weeks in our online program.

 Ready to become a medical assistant?
 Take the first step by applying for our program online today.